c-rizz/lr_gym/README.md

 ## Gazebo Plugin
 To correctly implement OpenAI gym environment interface, it is necessary to execute simulation steps of precise length and to obtain renderings synchronized with these simulation steps.
-This is needed to accurately implement a Markov process, which is the basic abstraction of the environment used in reinforcement learning.
+This is needed to accurately implement a Markov Decision Process, which is the basic abstraction of the environment used in reinforcement learning.

-This has been implemented by creating a Gazebo plugin.
+This has been implemented by creating a C++ Gazebo plugin.
 The plugin is implemented as a ROS package in the gazebo_gym_env_plugin folder.
 The plugin provides two new services: